 This leaves Bao’s branch attached to the old commit G, which had been in

 Robin’s branch before the rebase.
-But because Bao’s branch tracks Robin’s
+But because Bao’s branch tracks

-computer, just run
+on their local computer, just run

 git rebase and get this: